hanbin973/hanbin973.github.io/index.md

 ### Seoul National University
 - Doctor of Medicine, Department of Medicine (2016 - *current*)
-- Bachelor in Mathematics, Department of Mathematical Sciences (2016 - *current*)
+- Bachelor of Mathematics, Department of Mathematical Sciences (2016 - *current*)

 ---